HOGENT-Web/csharp/chapters/07/slides/presentation.md

 ### What is REST?
 # Cacheable

-* all responses should be made cachable (if possible)
+* all responses should be made cacheable (if possible)
 * good caching ensures the server scales better (less requests to process)
 * and the client responds faster